Middle managers and supervisors

 - communicate and consult with the work health safety team about appropriate options for dealing with the issue, such as risk controls.

 Support work health and safety entry permit holders

-Work health and safety entry permit holders are allowed to enter workplaces and exercise certain powers while at a workplace.
+Work health and safety entry permit holders are entitled to enter workplaces and exercise certain rights, including to inspect things and talk to workers while at the workplace.

 - without reasonable excuse, refuse or unduly delay an entry permit holder from entering a workplace

 - intentionally and unreasonably hinder or obstruct an entry permit holder from entering a workplace or exercising any rights.

 Under the Safety Rehabilitation and Compensation Act 1988 (SRC Act), managers have a responsibility to support the recovery at, or return to work, of employees with a work-related injury or illness.

 This may include: